Aligning Shared and Routed Experts for Cross-Subject EEG Generalization: Appendix

 \subsection{Qualitative Analysis}

-In this section, we conduct qualitative analysis to visualize the learned representations of the shared expert and the routed experts in the feature space.
-We train the backbone on the BCI-IV-2b dataset with the proposed framework.
-Then, we use the shared expert and the routed experts to embed the training and test sets, and visualize the embeddings with UMAP.
+We further perform qualitative analysis to visualize the representations learned by the shared expert and routed experts.
+Specifically, we train the model on the BCI IV-2b dataset and use UMAP to project the learned embeddings of both training and test samples into a two-dimensional space.
+The visualization results are presented in Fig.~\ref{fig:qualitative_experiment}.

-As shown in Fig. \ref{fig:qualitative_experiment}, the left subfigure visualizes the embeddings from the shared expert using UMAP for the 1st fold of the training and test sets, and the right subfigure shows the embeddings from the routed experts.
-We can observe the universal decision boundary of the shared expert.
-Meanwhile, the six experts reduce to three groups of decision boundaries for the routed experts, where we conduct kernel density estimation to indicate which expert each point is routed to, with the background color corresponding to the assigned expert.